 - Participants are usually paid for their participation.

-- You are using a drug not yet approved by the FDA, therefore there are potential side effects still under study and unknown.
+- You are using a drug not yet approved by the FDA therefore, there are potential side effects still under study and unknown.

-- Drug may not be approved by FDA and you have to discontinue use, even if it was working for you.
+- Drug may not be approved by FDA, and you have to discontinue use, even if it was working for you.

 - You may receive a placebo.

 How will this opportunity affect my family?
 Some studies require that you do not get pregnant while in the study.
 How will this opportunity affect my budget?

-You may have to take time off from work to make appointments and you might spend more money in gas to get to appointments.
+You may have to take time off from work to make appointments, and you might spend more money on gas to get to appointments.
 Will this interfere with work?
 You may have to leave work early to make appointments.

-I have had the chance to enroll in a patient assistance program for 3 different biologics where the most I paid was $20, one was completely free.
+I have had the chance to enroll in a patient assistance program for 3 different biologics, where the most I paid was $20.
+One was completely free.
 Check out the following patient assistance programs for medicines that treat psoriatic disease:

 The app allows you to view the price of drugs when you have insurance and also when you do not have it.
 You can check the price of a drug before being prescribed it by your doctor.